Priyank-Bhagat/quizzeasy/README.md

 # quizzeasy

-Quizzeasy app is a quiz app that tests your general knowledge📚 and common sense🧠.
+Quizzeasy app is a quiz🧩 app that tests your general knowledge📚 and common sense🧠.

 ## Demo